William Cullen - Materia Medica

 Boswell attended Cullen's lecture at the University of Edinburgh on October 27, 1762.
 He described the occasion thus: "I liked him much, and I was highly amused to see a numerous audience of young physicians eager to receive instruction and full of the importance of their own profession."

 On August 16, 1773, Cullen had supper with Boswell and Johnson in Edinburgh, shortly before the beginning of their tour to the Western Isles.
+Also present were Cullen's son Robert, the philosopher Adam Ferguson and Boswell's close associate Andrew Crosbie.
+According to Boswell in Journal of a Tour to the Hebrides, Cullen "talked in a very entertaining manner of people walking and conversing in their sleep."

 In 2015, his collected case letters were made available online by The Royal College of Physicians of Edinburgh and the University of Glasgow as part of The Cullen Project.